-When a woman faces mastectomy she must make many important decisions during a physically and emotionally challenging time.
-A woman may ask herself questions like, "Should I have my breast reconstructed or not?"
-"Should I have the reconstruction performed immediately or wait until later?"
-"What type of New York breast reconstruction procedure is right for me?"
+There are many procedure options available to your plastic surgeon to recreate the volume of the breast.
+When a woman faces mastectomy, she must make many important decisions during a physically and emotionally challenging time.
+A woman may ask herself questions like, “Should I have my breast reconstructed or not?”
+“Should I have the reconstruction performed immediately or wait until later?”
+“What type of New York breast reconstruction procedure is right for me?”

-Many women in the Tarrytown, Goshen, and Tri-State areas have turned to the New York Group for Plastic Surgery for solutions and support.
+Many women in the NYC, Tarrytown, Goshen, and Tri-State areas have turned to the New York Group for Plastic Surgery for solutions and support.
 Our experienced, knowledgeable, and compassionate surgeons can help you through this difficult time.
-For over 27 years, we have been there for our New York patients providing experienced, precision reconstructive plastic surgery with a caring approach to patient care.
+For over 30 years, we have been there for our New York patients, and those who fly in from across the country, providing experienced, precision reconstructive plastic surgery with a caring approach to patient care.

 Breast Reconstruction in New York – Understanding Your Choices

 Several important choices accompany every mastectomy procedure.
 The first, most basic decision is whether to have breast reconstruction in the first place.
 In our New York practice, we have found that many women who undergo mastectomy choose breast reconstruction.
 Most patients choose reconstruction because mastectomy drastically alters their body and can negatively impact their self-image.

 If you choose to undergo breast reconstruction, you also need to decide when the reconstruction will be performed, either at the time of the mastectomy (immediate reconstruction) or sometime afterwards (delayed reconstruction).
 The advantages of immediate reconstruction include:

 - A subsequent surgery and recovery period are avoided.

 - Scar tissue has not formed from the mastectomy.